Impacts to Services

 Solid Waste & Recycling

-As of March 13, the City has suspended water meter shut-off for the next 30 days, and then will re-evaluate at that time.
+The City has suspended water meter shutoff during the COVID-19 emergency.
 Washing hands is critical to protect public health.
-Water customers who have previously had their water shut off should reach out to Utility Billing and the City will work to restore their water services.
+Water customers who have previously had their water shut off should reach out to Utility Billing, and the City will work to restore their water services.

 Can I catch COVID-19 from drinking water?